Grace Communion International: 1970s: Scandal and conflict

 By March 1974, multiple ministers had quit or been ousted as dissidents, with several citing the church's unfairly lax response to Garner Ted's violations, denouncing elements of Armstrong's doctrine, and founding offshoot churches.
 Thirty-five ministers formed the Associated Church of God in Washington, D.C.
-Texas Minister Barry Chase sent an open letter to church members signaling his departure, citing "monumental immorality in the highest echelons of this church."
+Texas Minister Barry Chase, sent an open letter to church members signaling his departure, citing "monumental immorality in the highest echelons of this church."

-Alfred Carozzo, former WCG director of ministers in the western US, sent an open letter to WCG members denouncing the church's tithe system, the Armstrongs' lavish lifestyle and expenditures, Armstrong's positions on divorce and remarriage, and alleging that Armstrong had treated Garner Ted leniently compared to church members accused of similar trespasses.
+Alfred Carozzo, former WCG director of ministers in the western U.S., sent an open letter to WCG members denouncing the church's tithe system, the Armstrongs' lavish lifestyle and expenditures, Armstrong's positions on divorce and remarriage, and alleging that Armstrong had treated Garner Ted leniently compared to church members accused of similar trespasses.
 Carozzo incorporated his own offshoot, the 20th Century Church of God.
 More departures followed, some retaining the Church of God component in their names based on Armstrong's assertion that this is the name God calls the Church in the Bible.

-In 1977, Herbert Armstrong married Ramona Martin, a woman nearly fifty years his junior, and moved to Tucson, Arizona while recovering from a heart attack.
+In 1977, Herbert Armstrong married Ramona Martin, a woman nearly fifty years his junior, and moved to Tucson, Arizona, while recovering from a heart attack.
 During this time, Armstrong administered and guided church affairs through Stanley Rader, the church's general counsel, and the church administration.
 The church continued to be headquartered in Pasadena.
 That year, six former students of Ambassador College published a pamphlet alleging that the church misused funds and violated church members' civil rights.
 The pamphlet asserted that the church's tithing system reduced members to poverty, costing up to 40% of their income, to support the Armstrongs' lavish lifestyle, including multiple homes, expensive cars, and a Gulfstream jet.

 By 1978, Armstrong had disfellowshipped Garner Ted and ousted him from the church permanently.
 Garner Ted began his own church in 1978 in Tyler, Texas, called the Church of God International.
 Herbert and Garner Ted Armstrong remained estranged for the remainder of the elder Armstrong's life.